 The purpose of student financial aid at RCC is to provide financial assistance to students who would otherwise be unable to afford a college education.
 To support this objective, the college offers a variety of financial aid programs for students who qualify.
 Aid is funded through federal and state agencies, local organizations, businesses, individuals, and the college.

 How to Apply for Financial Aid and When to Get Started

 Staff members at both campuses are available to provide information and assistance with financial aid programs.
-You should apply on-line through FAFSA on the Web at www.fafsa.gov.
-A FAFSA on the Web pre-application worksheet should be completed prior to applying over the web.
-This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office or at www.fafsa.gov.
+You should apply online through FAFSA.
+A FAFSA pre-application worksheet should be completed prior to applying over the web.
+This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office or via FAFSA.
 You must list Rappahannock Community College in order for us to receive your information electronically.

 The school code for Rappahannock Community College is 009160.

 The FAFSA gathers financial information about students and their family.
 The information is analyzed and the student receives a Student Aid Report (SAR).
 The priority deadline for submitting the FAFSA at RCC is April 15, especially if the student plans to enroll for the Fall Semester.
 You apply for financial aid one time a year.

 The best time to apply for financial aid is during the months of January-April preceding the anticipated fall semester entrance into the college.
 Additional information or forms may be requested to complete the application process.
 Students who are selected for verification will be required to submit a tax transcript that can be obtained at www.irs.gov or by calling 1-800-908-9946, verification of other forms of income and a verification worksheet.

 Applications are processed, if complete, only after all admissions requirements are met and confirmed.
 Applications should be received four weeks prior to registration.
 Applications received after this date will be processed as time permits.